VanFleet0351/GraphicalCoreInterp/README.md

 This is a class project for CSE 3341 at the Ohio State University.
 It is an interpreter for a toy language called Core.
 Core is an imperative language that supports many features of modern programming such as loops, switch cases, stored variables, output to the console, compile time error reporting, execution time error reporting, etc.

 ## About the Project
-The interface for this project was created using Apache Tomcat JSPs and java servlets and the backend of the project was created using java.
+The interface for this project was created using JSPs and java servlets and the backend of the project was created using java.
 The project utilizes the MVC pattern and follows proper object oriented principles.
 **The interpreter** Three input areas;
 1. The Program text area - Here is where the user will write there program.
 1. The Data text area - Signed integer data is enetered here for input to the program.
 All input data must be seperated by a white space character.